kahunacohen/real-world-fp/README.md

 const exclaim = s => `${s}!`;
 const upper = s => s.toUpperCase();

-const yell = compose(upper, exclaim);
+// Create a new function, yell that's a composition of upper and exclaim const yell = compose(upper, exclaim);
 yell("get out") // "GET OUT!"
 ```

 There's more to function composition than this, but these are the basics.
 It allows you to write small, focused functions
 to build larger functions.
-Note that `exclaim` and `upper` are pure functions.
-For every input they output the *same* value regardless of the context outside the functions' scope.
-This is what makes composition possible.
+The fact that `exclaim` and `upper` are pure functions makes this composition
+possible.

 ## A Functional Implementation